Please click the audio link and read below to learn about the Tetherboat collection

 Model Tether Boat Racing in Detroit circa 1930’s

-Around 1925, *H.C.
+Around 1925, H.C.
 Field, a minister, was sent from the U.K. to open a parish in Winsor, Ontario.
 Upon his arrival (the trip took 30 days) he was informed by a telegram that the parish and the church was cancelled and would not be opening.
-He was left on his own.

 Pastor Field was a resourceful man and a talented machinist.
-He was able in short order to find gainful employment with the new Chrysler Corporation located in Windsor, Ont.
+He was able in short order to find gainful employment with the new Chrysler Corp. in Windsor, Ont.
 When he was not using his skills at Chrysler he was working on his hobby.
+Before he left the U.K. he was actively participating in model tetherboat races at a pond in England’s Victoria Park, the epicenter of the sport.

 Now in America and missing his boat building and competition days, he set about forming a small group of capable, like minded, co-workers and introduced them to model tether boat building and racing.
 To be a member and a competitor you needed to be able to build a gasoline or steam engine along with a wooden boat of your own design.

 The group was formed and began racing their home built model speed boats on the pond at Detroit’s Water Works Park located on Jefferson Ave, a stone's throw from the Detroit River.
+In the early *1930’s the group organized as

-In the early *1930’s the group organized as “The Detroit Model Power Boat Club’.
+“The Detroit Model Power Boat Club".
 Formal rules were adopted, the hobby soon spread and additional clubs formed in other cities, New York, Chicago, Baltimore, Philadelphia, and Toronto.

+Not surprisingly as with any motorized sport, the clubs decided to have a race to see just whose boat could go the fastest around the circular course.
 Over the July 4, 1939 weekend, the Detroit Model Power Boat Club hosted the ‘Annual International Model Power Boat Regatta’ at Water Works Park.
 From many clubs around the country, the model boatman traveled to enter the race.
 Over half of a hundred gas or steam powered boats were registered at this America’s biggest model power boat racing event.
+Water Works Park had as its principle feature, a shallow Children’s’ Wading Pool that the model boat club would use.
+The pond was ideal for the1939 Regatta.
+As expected, the boat race attracted a crowd of spectators.

 The gatherings included persons who had no interest in the races, aside from the sheer pleasure of seeing the boats run the circle course.
 They came early and stayed late watching the races while enjoying a poolside picnic.